 The annual AMPAC sweepstakes winner was announced at the AMPAC luncheon on November 10, 2014, during the Interim Meeting in Dallas, TX.
-The lucky winner of AMPAC’s “All Roads Lead to Rome” sweepstakes was Dr. Joseph Costabile from Marlton, NJ.
+The lucky winner of AMPAC’s “All Roads Lead to Rome” sweepstakes was Dr. Joseph Costabile, a general surgeon from Marlton, NJ.
 Dr. Costabile and a guest will enjoy an incredible trip including travel and four-star accommodations for 7 nights through Rome, Florence and Venice Italy.

 On April 10, 35 physicians attended the latest Regional Campaign and Grassroots Seminar, co-hosted by the Medical Society of the State of New York (MSSNY) and AMPAC.
 The Seminar was held in advance of MSSNY’s Annual Meeting in Tarrytown, NY.